samir755/technical_test_infra/README.md

 The Website will be available locally at http://localhost:4567/index.php and PhpMyAdmin here http://localhost:4567/phpmyadmin.

 ## Pro tips
-It's recommanded to create at begining an empty Ubuntu VM, try and launch your command, and then add command line in `install.sh`
+First, create an empty Ubuntu VM, try and launch your command line, and then add it in your `install.sh`.

-You can install in silent mode linux with `-y` command and `--no-interaction` for Composer.
+You can use the **silent mode** with `-y` for Linux command and `--no-interaction` for Composer.

 Good Luck ! :airplane: